 - The sooner an AED is used, the higher the odds of living through a heart attack.
 After someone suffers a cardiac arrest, their chances of survival begin to diminish by seven to ten percent with every passing minute.
 Having quick, easy access to an AED can help you save that person’s life.

 - Learning how to use one is easy.
 Anyone can use an AED, and proper training makes people more confident in using one.
-AEDs are designed with three simple steps: Turn it on, listen to what it tells you to do, then do what it tells you to do.
+AEDs take the user through three simple steps: Turn it on, listen to what it tells you to do, and then do what it tells you to do.
 Many AEDs also guide the rescuer on how to perform effective CPR.

 - You can’t shock someone whose heart doesn’t need it.
-Remember, AEDs are designed for everyday people to use in everyday situations, so they are built to be safe.
-An AED carefully analyzes the victim’s heart rhythm before determining if a shock is needed.
-The machine will not deliver electricity unless necessary, meaning you cannot accidentally shock a person who doesn’t need it.
+Remember, everyday people to use AEDs in everyday situations.
+In other words, these machines are safe.
+An AED will not deliver electricity unless it’s necessary, meaning you cannot accidentally shock a person who doesn’t need it.

 - It’s always better to be prepared.
 Every day in the US, approximately 2,160 people suffer a heart attack—that’s one person every 40 seconds.
 The chances of someone having a cardiac emergency at your business may be higher than you think.
-Being prepared for that emergency with an AED and training could save a life.
+You could save a life just by preparing for that emergency with an AED.

 Ready to start shopping for your workplace AED?